tayadavison/PicoCTF_2021/ReverseEngineering/ReverseEngineering.md

 	add	    sp, sp, 32
 	ret

 Working backwards we know that the value returned in w0 is set in the line `sub	w0, w1, w0`.
 So we need w1 and w0 to be equal at that point. w0 holds the value stored in memory at an offset of 12 from the stack pointer (`ldr w0, [sp, 12]`).
 Working back this is set in the second line of func(`str w0, [sp, 12]`) to be the input of the function.
-To find w1 we just need to work through the steps in the func:
+To find w1 we just need to work through the steps in the func.
+Re-writing in a more readable format:

     w0 = 2
     w1 = 68